PropertyRentalManager.jar from here.cd [PATH_TO_JAR_DIRECTORY]

 This section describes the implementation details of the features within Property Rental Manager.

 The add feature adds an entity to its corresponding list.
-For Property Rental Manager, there are two variations to the add feature, namely add -client
+For Property Rental Manager, there are two variations to the add feature, namely add -client and add -property.

-: Add a new property to the property list.The implementation of add feature can be simplified into two major sections.
+add -client: Add a new client to the client list.add -property: Add a new property to the property list.The implementation of add feature can be simplified into two major sections.
 The first section involves the parsing and validation of relevant information provided by the user while the second section comprises the actual addition of client/property to the client list/property list.

 Section 1: Parse and Validation of Information